Structural Formula of Hydrogen Peroxide

 Cl2 + H2O2 → 2HCl + O2

-Hydrogen peroxide largely uses as a medicine or a bleaching agent in our everyday life.
+Industrial uses of Hydrogen peroxide as a medicine or a bleaching agent in our everyday life.

 - About 30% of peroxide used as a bleaching agent for textiles, paper, pump, later, oils, etc.